 The admission number for Year 7 will be 180 students.
-Only 120 of the 180 places for September are initially available for open application for primary and secondary transition.
+From September 2025, only 120 of the 180 places for September are initially available for open application for primary and secondary transition.
 The first 60 of the 180 places are taken by their year 6 pupils, who can automatically move into year 7.